aczietlow/hello_world/sites/all/modules/custom/hello_world/thoughtProcess.md

 ## Formulate Plan

 * Satisfy all dependencies during module installation viz hook_install
+  * I would have normally used entity metadata wrapper to handle creating entities, but it's not part of Drupal 7 core.
 * Create a custom block, satisfying the dependencies listed above
 * Implement theme customization